l00nix/lanyon/_includes/content_putting-it-all-together.md

 ![limcluster_build8](/images/limcluster_build/limcluster_upgrade.gif)

 {:start="4"}
-4. To add ```“cgroup_memory=1 cgroup_enable=memory”``` I wrote the following ansible script so I can easily do this across multiple cluster nodes and also easily add additional nodes if wanted/needed:
+4. To add ```“cgroup_memory=1 cgroup_enable=memory”``` I wrote the following Ansible script so I can easily do this across multiple cluster nodes and also easily add additional nodes if wanted/needed:

 ```yaml
 ---